kidush/ionic_push/README.md

 ### Configuration

 Before all You'll need your Ionic [API TOKEN](http://docs.ionic.io/v2.0.0-beta/docs/api-getting-started#section-authentication) and a [Security Profile](http://docs.ionic.io/v2.0.0-beta/docs/security-profiles).
+For more details about Ionic Push see the [official documentation](http://docs.ionic.io/docs/push-sending-push).

 You'll have create a configuration file.